Consorts of Ganesha: Association with Sarasvati and Lakshmi

-Throughout India, on contemporary poster art, Ganesha is portrayed with Sarasvati (goddess of culture and art) or Lakshmi (goddess of luck and prosperity) or both.
+Throughout India, on contemporary poster art, Ganesha is portrayed with Sarasvati (goddess of knowledge, music, speech and art) or Lakshmi (goddess of wealth, art and prosperity) or both.
 Ganesha, Lakshmi and Sarswati are often grouped together as the divinities immediately responsible for material welfare.
-Ganesha and Saraswati share control over Buddhi (Wisdom), while Ganesha and Lakshmi are both deities of Ṝddhi and Siddhi (material and spiritual success).
+Ganesha and Saraswati share control over Buddhi (Wisdom), while Ganesha and Lakshmi are both deities of Riddhi and Siddhi (material and spiritual success).
 Particularly in Maharashtra, Ganesha is associated with Śarda or Sarasvati.
 Some identify the two goddesses as the same person and thus venerated individually with Ganesha, while others consider them distinct, and one or both of them as associated with Ganesha.
 Lakshmi's association with Ganesha is rarely tied with the Tantric tradition of Lakshmi as Ganesha's śakti.
 Other reasons are variously offered for their relationship: their functional equivance and their joint worship on Diwali and in general by the "business community."
 Conversely, in Calcutta, Ganesha is said to be the brother of Sarasvati and Lakshmi.

 Kola Bou

 In Bengal, Ganesha on Durga Puja is associated with a plantain (banana) tree, the "Kola Bou" (also spelled Kola-Bou), ritually transformed into a goddess during the festival.

 On the first day of Durga Puja the Kola Bou is draped with a red-bordered white sari and vermilion is smeared on its leaves.
 She is then placed on a decorated pedestal and worshipped with flowers, sandalwood paste, and incense sticks.
 The Kola Bou is set on Ganesha's right side, along with other deities.
 For most who view her, the new sari indicates her role as a new bride, and many Bengalis see it as symbolizing the wife of Ganesha.

-A different view is that the Kola Bou represents Durga herself, who in Bengal is considered the mother of Ganesha.
-Those who know of that tradition do not consider Ganesha's association with Kola Bou as a marital one.
-Haridas Mitra says that the Kola Bou is intended to serve as a symbolic summary for the nine types of leaves (nava patrika) that together form a sacred complex on Durga Puja.
+A different view is that the Kola Bou represents Haridas Mitra says that the Kola Bou is intended to serve as a symbolic summary for the nine types of leaves (nava patrika) that together form a sacred complex on Durga Puja.
 The officiating priests who carry out the ceremony tie a bunch of eight plants on the trunk of the plantain tree and it is the grouping of all nine plants that constitute the Kola Bou.
 The nine plants all have beneficial medicinal properties.
 According to Martin-Dubost, the Kola Bou does not represent a bride or shakti of Ganesha, but rather is the plant form of Durga.
 He connects the plant symbol back to the festival enactment of Durga's return of the blood of the buffalo demon to the earth so that the order of the world may be re-established and luxuriant vegetation reappear.
 He links Ganesha to this vegetation myth and notes that Astadasausadhisristi (Aṣṭādaśauṣadhisṛṣṭi, "Creator of the eighteen medicinal plants") is a name of Ganesha.